Heavy Things in the Temple?

 Look at the picture.
 There stands Koyasu Pagoda on a hill in the temple.
 ‘Ko‘ of ‘koyasu’ means ‘a child or a baby’ in Japanese, and ‘yasu‘, ‘safe’.
 Those who hope to have a safe delivery visit the pagoda to pray.

 I liked the view of a pond, colored leaves and a pagoda.
 The pagoda in the picture is not Koyasu Pagoda.
 This is what we call ‘Three-storied Pagoda’ at Kiyomizu-dera Temple.
 It is 31 meters tall, and the tallest three-storied pagoda in Japan.
-It is a symbol of the temple itself, and the area around there called Higashiyama.
 You can see the whole pagoda near the front gate.

 Otowa no Taki and Takinoya